Pre-Reading & Letter Recognition

 Just as learning to count and read are important skills, understanding the fascinating world of science is an essential skill.
 Through investigation, observation and discovery, student gain a greater knowledge and appreciation of God’s world.
 As young learners, the students eagerly participate in the age appropriate hands-on, interactive science process.
 Science learning experiences will be coordinated with the Unit Topic and may include investigations ranging from magnets to bubbles, insects to volcanoes, or nature walks.

-Young learners are introduced to history and social studies through the Unit Topic.
+Pre-K 3 are introduced to history and social studies through the Unit Topic.
 By introducing lessons on the Fruits of the Spirit, the teacher can use the social learning and self-concept development, including character development to help these young children begin to develop a Christian worldview and learn how to negotiate, solve problems, and cope with strong feelings.
 The early learner will learn about his role in the family and about the community in which he lives.
 The sense of community begins within the classroom as the children develop an understanding of group life that requires taking turns, putting toys away, and sharing materials.
 The children will also study about holidays and the history of cultural traditions such as Thanksgiving.

-Young Learners is designed to let the students enjoy age-appropriate learning activities in a less rigid academic environment.
+Pre-K 3 is designed to let the students enjoy age-appropriate learning activities in a less rigid academic environment.
 Children learn about numbers, start to count, and learn to tell their age.
 They use manipulatives to sort and match.